 Zen Arcade (SST Records ‘84) Rating: A-

-Another step up in class, Zen Arcade is a stylistic tour de force with more than a few stellar moments, but this remarkably ambitious double album suffers somewhat from inconsistent songwriting and a thin production, particularly on Grant Hart's drums.
+Another significant step up in class, Zen Arcade is a stylistic tour de force with more than a few stellar moments, but this remarkably ambitious double album suffers somewhat from inconsistent songwriting and a thin production, particularly on Grant Hart's drums.
 The consistent highlight of the album is Bob Mould’s incredible guitar playing; just when you think a song is rather unremarkable Bob will inevitably fire off some great solo to redeem it.
-This happens a little more often than I'd like, since the band’s earlier hardcore tendencies usually overwhelm their ever-increasing melodic side.
+This happens a little more often than I'd like, since the band’s earlier hardcore tendencies often continue to overwhelm their ever-increasing melodic side.
 Indeed, several songs (examples: "Broken Home, Broken Heart," "Indecision Time," "Pride," "I'll Never Forget You") thrash about with an incredible intensity but without memorable melodies.
 Side two in particular contains several exercises in primal scream therapy, and though songs such as "Chartered Trips," "The Biggest Lie," and "Masochism World" are slightly more melodic, they're still more about the band's great guitar groove than anything else.
 Simply put, the melodic side of the band's songwriting hadn’t yet developed to the point where they could deliver consistently memorable songs, yet their excellent musicianship, unremitting intensity, and unique experimentation usually yields enjoyable (and at times exceptional) results anyway.
 Even “Reoccurring Dreams,” the 14-minute instrumental that closes the album, is rarely boring despite it’s repetitive indulgences.
 Less successful to me are the briefer "Dreams Reoccurring" and "Hare Krisha," a novelty song that goes on for far too long (quite frankly it gives me a headache), while the band's first take approach was also flawed, yielding some rough vocal performances that perhaps could've used a bit of polish.
 Alas, for all its considerable flaws, this album (which has been called the "punk rock Quadrophenia" due to its similar themes of a young outcast trying to find his way in the world) is considered an alternative rock classic for good reason.
 For one thing, the intensely personal lyrics are somewhat unique for music this heavy (which partially explains why critics hold them in such high regard), and nothing is safe from their scathing insights, least of all themselves.
 In addition, it really does cohere together as an album; witness the pretty piano interludes ("One Step At A Time," "Monday Will Never Be The Same") that provide welcome breaks in the action, for example.
 Still, above all else Zen Arcade is about its superlative high points.
 "Something I Learned Today" starts the album with an instant classic that showcases Bob's brilliant guitar surge and impassioned vocals, while "Never Talking To You Again" is the flip side of that coin, being a hushed acoustic ballad on which bare emotions are laid out on the table.
 "What's Going On," another intense high point with a great Grant Hart vocal, begins a sustained stretch of greatness that continues with the hauntingly moody "Standing By The Sea" and the almost poppy, eminently singable "Somewhere."
-And then there's "Pink Turns To Blue," which is simply as good as alternative rock gets, period.
+And then there's the superb "Pink Turns To Blue," which is simply as good as alternative rock gets, period.
 Actually, all of side three is pretty much terrific, but another highlight that must be mentioned is "Turn On The News," a full speed ahead, Clash-like anthem that simply rages.
 So, as you can see I'm kinda conflicted about this one; I love large portions of it but find it to be a frustratingly inconsistent package overall.
-Fortuntately, the band would soon rein in their excesses and reach their enormous potential.
+Fortunately, the band would soon rein in their excesses and reach their enormous potential.

 New Day Rising (SST Records ‘85) Rating: A